edmundjeevan/um-radio/README.md

 um-radio - user modelled radio
 ================================================================================

-`um-radio` is a web application that will allow you to change a [Last.fm](http://last.fm) radio station based on the user-modelling statistics from a [Twtter](https://twitter.com/) feed.
+`um-radio` is a web application that will allow you to change a [8tracks](http://8tracks.com/) mix set based on the user-modelling statistics from a [Twtter](https://twitter.com/) feed.
 It uses the
 [Watson User Modeling service](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/systemuapi/) available from Bluemix to determine what type of radio station to tune to.